MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/customize-sss.md

 **Show or hide sections to the playlist content**

 Select which content to display in your SharePoint Success Site by [hiding and showing](https://docs.microsoft.com/office365/customlearning/custom_hideshowsub) subcategories of content.
-For example, if you don’t want users to have access to advanced site creation, you can hide that subcategory it won't be visible to users.
+For example, if you don’t want users to have access to the Advanced site creation section, you can hide that subcategory so it won't be visible to end-users.
 Decide which content is appropriate for the purpose of your SharePoint Success Site.

 **Add your own custom playlists**